 - Joshimath – Govindghat (20 km) – Badrinath (25 km) – Mana (3 km).
 It takes about 2 hours to reach Badrinath from Joshimath.

-Season to visit Mana Village
+Best time to visit Mana Village

 Suggested Itinerary for Mana Village